tbytnar/Black-Friday-Data-Analysis/README.md

 Thankfully the missing values are limited to just those two columns.
 Honestly this makes sense, every product will have a primary category but only some will have secondary or tertiary categories.
 The trick is how we're going to handle that for data analysis.

+### Recoding the Data

+First I add two new columns which act as flags for when the secondary and tertiary categories are missing.
+Then I replace the NA values in the original columns with a -999 (it's an integer AND it stands out when looking through the data).

 ```
 combin[,Product_Category_2_NA := ifelse(sapply(combin$Product_Category_2, is.na) ==    TRUE,1,0)]
 combin[,Product_Category_3_NA := ifelse(sapply(combin$Product_Category_3, is.na) ==  TRUE,1,0)]